nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 5.3 Testing
 Testing is integral to the development of a reliable software.
 Before making a pull request, please ensure that all tests pass.
 You are recommended to write tests as you add new code to the program.

+We employ both unit and integration tests for our codes.
+They are located in `./src/test` directory.

 <br/>